How to Use LinkedIn to Generate Leads

 One of the best features of having a LinkedIn Premium or Sales Navigator account is being able to use Advanced Filters in a search.
 Not only can you search by company and relationship, but Premium advanced search on LinkedIn allows you to search by function, location, seniority level, and group size, as well.
 Pair that with Messages (aka InMail), and now you can contact prospects directly without a referral.

-When I write relevant personal emails using InMail with research I get via LinkedIn; I almost always get a response.
+When I write relevant personal emails using InMail with the research I get via LinkedIn; I almost always get a response.

 9. Create your LinkedIn group

 Starting a group gives you control over its content and reach.
 You can choose to open the group only to people you know, or you can open it up to a much larger audience.
 The goal is to engage your audience and leverage your thought leadership to make a difference with members of your group.